nima-frontend/random_auth/README.md

 `JWT` for signed token encryption

-`HttpOnly Cookie` as a more secured way to store user information
+`HttpOnly Cookie` as a more secure way to store user information

 `Middleware` for interception and page redirection